 TMJ Disorders and Facial Pain

-Common cause of facial pain and headache is disease or dysfunction of the temporomandibular joint (TMJ).
+The Temporomandibular Joint (TMJ) is a small joint located in front of the ear where the skull and lower jaw meet.
+It permits the lower jaw (mandible) to drive and function.
+A common cause of facial pain and headache is disease or dysfunction of TMJ.
 Located where the lower jaw and skull meet, the TMJ is the ball and socket joint that enables the lower jaw (mandible) to move and function.
 TMJ disorders display a number of symptoms that may include earaches, headaches, and a limited range of movement.
 Patients may also complain of clicking or grating sounds in the joint, or pain when opening or closing their mouth.

 Oral and Facial Deformities